top of page

 The British Museum, London, UK

 The British Museum opened its doors to the public in January 1759.
-The origins of the Museum lie in the will of Sir Hans Sloane (1660-1753), a physician, naturalist and collector, who wished for his collection of more than 71,000 objects, library and herbarium to be preserved intact after his death.
-An Act of Parliament establishing the British Museum received the royal assent in June 1753.
-The foundation collections mostly consisted of books, manuscripts and natural history with some antiquities and ethnography.
-King George II donated the "Old Royal library" of the sovereigns of England (nowadays housed in the British Library in London) in 1757.
+The Museum's origins lie in the will of Sir Hans Sloane (1660-1753), a physician, naturalist and collector, who wished that his collection of over 71,000 objects, library and herbarium should be preserved intact after his death.
+An Act of Parliament establishing the British Museum received royal assent in June 1753.
+The founding collections consisted mainly of books, manuscripts and natural history, with some antiquities and ethnography.
+King George II donated the "Old Royal Library" of the monarchs of England (now housed in the British Library in London) in 1757.

 www.thebritishmuseum.ac.uk

-The department of Ancient Egypt and Sudan holds objects from every stage of the long history of the area, ranging from about 4500 BC to the later 14th century AD.
-The collection forms one of the most comprehensive and magnificent collections in the world, surpassed only by the Egyptian museum in Cairo.
-The majority of the objects in the collection were purchased.
-The earliest and most important is the first collection of the British Consul-General Henry Salt, purchased in 1823.
-The earlier collection representing Egypt consisted of the objects acquired by the British nation following the defeat of the French fleet at Abukir in 1802.
-A substantial part of the collection arises from scientific excavation, which began in Egypt shortly after 1881.
-Many objects come from a variety of donations.
-The collections of the British Museum contain many objects from Deir el-Medina, comprising mainly of inscribed objects.
+The Department of Ancient Egypt and Sudan contains objects from every stage of the region's long history, from around 4500 BC to the late 14th century AD.
+The collection is one of the most comprehensive and magnificent in the world, surpassed only by the Egyptian Museum in Cairo.
+Most of the objects in the collection have been acquired.
+The earliest and most important is the first collection of the British Consul General, Henry Salt, acquired in 1823.
+The earlier collection representing Egypt consisted of objects acquired by the British nation after the defeat of the French fleet at Abukir in 1802.
+A substantial part of the collection is the result of scientific excavations which began in Egypt shortly after 1881.
+Many objects come from a variety of gifts.
+The collections of the British Museum contain many objects from Deir el-Medina, mainly inscribed objects.

-The photographs are published with the kind permission of Dr. Richard Parkinson from the British Museum's Department of Ancient Egypt and Sudan, and the British Museum's Photographic officer.
+The photographs are published with the kind permission of Dr Richard Parkinson of the British Museum's Department of Ancient Egypt and Sudan and the British Museum's Photographic Officer.

-Objects originating from the location of Deir el-Medina displayed in the past or still on display in the public galleries of the British Museum:
+Objects previously or currently on display in the public galleries of the British Museum from the site of Deir el-Medina:

 Stela dedicated to "the Osiris, the able spirit of Ra"